jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 1. Defining a config fragment for our accelerator
 1. Defining a new config that uses this config fragment

-Inspect `src/main/scala/configs.scala`. `WithCustomAccRoCC` is our config fragment here.
+Inside `$chipyard/generators/customAccRoCC`, inspect `src/main/scala/configs.scala`. `WithCustomAccRoCC` is our config fragment here.

 Answer the following questions:
-1. What does `p` do here?
-(Think about how it could be used, consider the object-oriented, generator-based style of writing, and feel free to look through other generators in Chipyard for examples.)
+**2. What does `p` do here?
+(Think about how it could be used, consider the object-oriented, generator-based style of writing, and feel free to look through other generators in Chipyard for examples.)**
-2. Give the 7-bit opcode used for instructions to our accelerator.
+**3. Give the 7-bit opcode used for instructions to our accelerator.**

 We want to add our accelerator to a simple SoC that uses Rocket.
 To do this, we must make our config fragment accessible inside the chipyard generator.
 Open `$chipyard/build.sbt`.
 At line 152, add `customAccRoCC` to the list of dependencies of the chipyard project.